shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 #### Hotspot

+**Hotspot mode is not supported on the Baofeng RD-5R / DMR-5R because the hardware does not support reliable USB communications while the radio is transmitting**

 This option controls whether the firmware will enter hotspot mode when connected to MMDVMHost, including PiStar, or to BlueDV.

 Options are